 |Unit 05||Provide a draft written translation from English in legal, police and immigration contexts||60mins|

 To successfully join this qualification, you need to have ‘native’ speaker competence in English and in your ‘other’ language.
 (NOTE: This will be tested as part of the application process and throughout the exam, you DO NOT need to have an English qualification to apply.)

-What do I need to be able to complete this qualification?
+What do i need to be able to complete this course?